JackobPunch/SignalTheoryAndProcessing/README.md

-Codes for assignments in the university course "Signal Theory and Processing".
+Codes for assignments in the university course "Signal Theory and Processing" (Teoria i przetwarzanie sygnałów).
 Published here to get you used to using github and because of easy access and sharing with university friends.